-Creativity in Biomedical Science: How a Drug Never Expected to Work is a Life-Saver for AIDS and COVID-19
+Creativity in Biomedical Science: How a Drug Never Expected to Work is a Life-Saver for COVID-19 and People Living with HIV

 Medical science has come under a lot of criticism lately for waffling on its understandings of the COVID-19 virus and of how we can best protect ourselves.
 Why the confusion?
 The answer this points to one of science’s greatest gifts to humanity: the ability to change our minds and behavior based on new evidence.
 Unlike many religions, science never provides certainty.
 What it does provide is surprise, because the world we live in is far stranger and more creative than our limited imaginations can conjure.

 This podcast with Christina Gavegnano, assistant professor in the Emory University Department of Pathology and Laboratory Medicine, illustrates this beautifully.